 If you are a teacher, employer, or mentor, you may be asked to write a letter of recommendation.
 For you, this is an indicator of the trust and respect of an applicant.
 You have the opportunity to help a person in his professional life or admission to a university.
 A letter of recommendation is a common tool that can make a powerful influence on the decision of an employer or admissions officer.

 Writing an effective letter of recommendation should be performed responsibly.
 To characterize your mentee as a perfect candidate, you need not only to list his or her best qualities but also to take into account a certain job position or grad program.
-This article will tell you how to write an impeccable letter of recommendation, give tips on structure and content, and warn against the most common faults.
+This article written by our LoR writing service will tell you how to write an impeccable letter of recommendation, give tips on structure and content, and warn against the most common faults.

 A letter of recommendation is a testimonial that proves a person’s suitability for a certain role in an academic or commercial institution.
 The purpose of this letter is to characterize an applicant, highlight the best traits, and mention specific facts.
 You vouch for the professional or educational achievements of the candidate and provide essential information to the future employer or member of the selection committee.